 I left to go to college in 2007.
 My dad and I would talk every day, multiple times a day as I went to and from class.
 His cancer was truly starting to get worse.
 When I was 18 or 19 he took this selfie:

 It was shortly before he shaved his head.
 His hair had started falling out for the first time in his cancer journey.
-He knew the chemo wasn’t working and didn’t want to keep seeing the patches fall off.
-When shaved his once thick silvery locks I cried when I saw him.
+He knew the chemo wasn't working and didn't want to keep seeing the patches fall off.
+When he shaved his once thick silvery locks I cried when I saw him.
 It was the first time he truly looked sick.
-Things continued to worsen, he couldn’t eat, he was in pain.
+Things continued to worsen, he couldn't eat, he was in pain.
 He hated the drink they made him have before treatment sessions.
 I was scared.

 He stopped chemo at some point when it officially wasn't working.
 His hair grew back, and his spirit came back, only a little sadder.
 He started to prepare for his death in a way.
 He called my aunt and grandma to see if they would be there for my mom and I when he died.
 He kept calling his sons.
 He kept telling me how proud he was.
 Other than this sadness, and constant talk about “when he was gone,” he stopped seeming sick again.
 He could live for another seven+ years the doctors said.

 A short while later, the summer of 2009, my mom rushed into my room one morning panicked, “COME, ITS ROGER.”
 If you know me, you know I am not a morning person.
 I said “what” and grumbled as I looked at the clock and saw it wasn't even 7 am yet.
 She repeated hysterically, “you need to come now, he, he he!
 I don't know if he took too many sleeping pills I don't know I don't know, just go look...” she couldn't even get the words out.